JBourds/graph-theory-final/manuscript.typ

 $ N_"friend_max" = delta(G) $

-= Bigger Groups are NP-Complete ($k gt.eq 3$)
+= Bigger Groups are NP-Hard ($k gt.eq 3$)

 For groups of size $k gt.eq 3$, this problem is equivalent to finding repeated $k$-dimensional perfect matchings which also require larger degree matchings for odd parities.
 When $k = 3$ and $n$ is a multiple of $k$, each round corresponds to finding a perfect 3-dimensional matching with no leftovers.
-This is a known NP-complete problem, and thus each round in the unique group assignment problem is equivalent to an NP-complete problem when
+This is a known NP-hard problem, and thus each round in the unique group assignment problem is equivalent to an NP-hard problem when
 $k gt.eq 3$.
 When $n$ is not a multiple of $k$, verifying a candidate round is still easily done in polynomial time by checking that each matching has at least